HandS3C: 3D Hand Mesh Reconstruction with State Space Spatial Channel Attention from RGB images: Introduction

 \section{Introduction}

-The reconstruction of 3D hand mesh from one single RGB image has a wide range of applications in many fields, such as VR/AR, robotics, and human-computer interaction.
-3D hand mesh reconstruction based on RGB images for the reconstruction has attracted much attention due to its low cost and computational friendliness.
-Influenced by the rapid development of deep learning, many excellent works \cite{Hasson2019LearningJR, Boukhayma20193DHS, Choutas2020MonocularEB, Hampali2021KeypointTS, Wang_2023, park2022handoccnet, li2022interacting} have emerged in this field.
+The reconstruction of 3D hand mesh from one single RGB image has a wide range of applications in many fields, such as VR/AR, robotics, and human-computer interaction and has attracted much attention due to its low cost and computational friendliness.
+Influenced by the rapid development of deep learning techniques, many excellent works \cite{Hasson, Boukhayma, Choutas, Hampali, Wang_HandGCAT, JoonKyu, Mengcheng_Interacting} have emerged for this task.
 These works focus on important issues related to hand-object occlusion and the loss of local information.
-Despite significant advancements, most methods still struggle to reconstruct hand poses in scenarios with substantial occlusion or when the prior knowledge is not sufficient.
+Despite significant advancements, most methods still struggle to reconstruct hand poses in some scenarios with substantial occlusion or when the prior knowledge is not sufficient.

 The previous methods can be broadly categorized into two categories.
-One is to incorporate additional prior knowledge.
-To cite few, Zimm et al. \cite{zimmermann2017learning} obtained hand region features via a hand segmentation network.
-Wang et al. \cite{Wang_2023} added keypoint coordinates as strong prior information to constrain hand pose.
-These methods can enhance pose reconstruction performance, but lack essential prior information in practical applications.
-Another category is to learn the intrinsic connection between image features through deep networks, Park et al. \cite{park2022handoccnet} extracted the complete hand information by distinguishing the features.
-Jiao et al. \cite{https://doi.org/10.1049/ell2.13040} used the Transformer architecture to obtain the global information and expect to learn the hand feature mapping from the occluded part.
-These methods tend to mine the association between image features, but there are still some limitations.
+One is to incorporate additional prior knowledge \cite{Wang_HandGCAT, Zimmermann_2017, MS-MANO, Iqbal}.
+To cite few, Wang et al. \cite{Wang_HandGCAT} added keypoint coordinates as strong prior information to constrain hand pose.
+Zimmermann et al. \cite{Zimmermann_2017} obtained hand region features via a hand segmentation network.
+Xie et al. \cite{MS-MANO} combined physiological aspects of hand motion to generate kinematic-compliant hand postures.
+These methods can enhance pose reconstruction performance, but lack essential prior information in practical applications (e.g., VR/AR games, robotics).
+Another class of approaches is to learn potential associations of image features through deeper architectures, but inevitably there is a scarcity of real annotation data.
+Some researchers \cite{JoonKyu,Zixun_MTHI,Simple_Baseline} use Transformer architecture to obtain global information and expect to learn hand feature mapping from occluded parts.
+Other researchers \cite{Pavlakos_Hands} aggregated a large number of real datasets containing annotations for exploring associations between image features.
+However, these studies still have some limitations.
 First, the attention mechanism leads to excessive computational complexity.
-Second, an overload of global information can interfere with the effective receptive field \cite{luo2017understanding}, as shown in Figure. \ref{fig1} (b).
+Second, an overload of global information can interfere with the effective receptive field \cite{Wenjie}.